soruly/awesome-acg/README.md

 - [This Fursona Does Not Exist](https://thisfursonadoesnotexist.com/) - AI-generated furries in an endless scrolling grid.
 - [This Waifu Does Not Exist](https://www.thiswaifudoesnotexist.net/) - Display random StyleGAN 2 faces.
 - [Waifu Labs](https://waifulabs.com/) - Waifu generator.
+- [seeprettyface dongman](https://github.com/a312863063/seeprettyface-ganerator-dongman) - A stylegan danbooru pretrain model with Chinese document

 ## Image Processing